yosoybunal/CustomHorizontalCollectionViewLayoutDesigns/README.md

 ![Platform](https://img.shields.io/badge/Platform-iOS-blue)
 ![license](https://img.shields.io/badge/license-MIT-lightgray)

 This is a Swift package for adding custom horizontal collection views for UIKit.
 I found it hard to add section headers properly positioned at the top left when creating horizontal collectionViews with UIKit.
-That's why i created this package to ease the process of adding sections and adjusting their section headers.
+That's why this was created to ease the process of adding sections and adjusting their section headers.

 There are 4 variations of horizontal layouts as below.
 - Two ROWS Horizontal Collection View